EfrenRobles/lacassa/README.md

 **Eloquent** (Beta)

-    To use Eloquent on casandra is mandatory enable Facades and Eloquent first in the bootstrap/app.php Facades are optional if you can avoid this, your app will be better
+    To use Eloquent on casandra is mandatory enable Eloquent first in the bootstrap/app.php Facades are optional if you can avoid this, your app will be better

     // $app->withFacades();